Hilal Akbar Lone

 Hilal Akbar Lone (Sher-e-Sonawari) is an Indian politician from Jammu & Kashmir.
 He is a Member of the Jammu & Kashmir Legislative Assembly from 2024, representing Sonawari Assembly constituency as a Member of the Jammu & Kashmir National Conference party.
-He is the son of the former Member Of Parliament Mohammad Akbar Lone who served from Baramulla constituency.
-He won with over a margin of 13 thousand votes.
+He is the son of the former Member of Parliament Mohammad Akbar Lone who served from Baramulla constituency.
+He won with a margin of 13 thousand votes.